Simpson, Milton Keynes: History

 The village name is derived from Old English, and means 'Sigewine's farm or settlement'.
 It was recorded in the Domesday Book of 1086 as Siwinestone.
+The site of the medieval manor house (between the village and Caldecotte Lake) is a scheduled monument.

 In the mid 19th century the village was described as "in appearance, one of the most wretched of many miserable villages in the county".
 According to Sheahan, until about 1830 "during the wintertime, the main road [London–Northampton] was generally impassable, without wading through water three feet deep, for a distance of about 200 yards"; he goes on to state that "chiefly through the exertions of Mr. C. Warren, the road has been raised by 3 and a half feet".
 Charles Warren was the owner of Simpson House and was a substantial landowner and contractor.
 It would have been in his interest to alleviate flooding in the village, although there is no other documentary evidence that he was directly involved in the improvement works.

 Simpson was an ancient parish, which included part of Fenny Stratford.
 It became a civil parish in 1866, but in 1934 the civil parish was abolished and absorbed by Bletchley Urban District, which itself was abolished in 1974 to become part of the Milton Keynes District.